 We searched for studies that looked at the use of nebulised hypertonic saline compared to either a placebo or a different type of treatment for clearing mucus from the lungs.
 We compared the size and methods of the studies and stated how confident we were in the results.

 What did we find?

-We included 17 trials with 966 participants with CF aged between 4 months and 63 years.
-Eleven trials compared hypertonic saline to isotonic saline (water with 0.12 to 0.9% salt (described as placebo (a dummy treatment)); one trial compared isotonic saline and voluntary cough to hypertonic saline or mannitol 300 mg; three trials compared hypertonic saline to rhDNase (Pulmozyme®); one trial compared hypertonic saline to amiloride; and one trial compared hypertonic saline to Mistabron®.
+We included 24 trials with 1318 people with CF aged between one month and 56 years.
+Two thirds of the trials compared hypertonic saline to a placebo (a dummy treatment); the remaining trials compared hypertonic saline to another type of mucus clearing treatment (including mannitol; rhDNase (Pulmozyme®); amiloride; Mistabron®; xylitol); and one trial compared 7% hypertonic saline with 3% hypertonic saline.
 Trials assessed different concentrations of hypertonic saline with different nebulisers and different treatment schedules; the most common treatment was twice-daily 7% hypertonic saline and the most common nebuliser was ultrasonic.
 Most trials treated people with a bronchodilator to widen the airways before giving the hypertonic saline.

 Hypertonic saline 3% to 7% versus placebo

 We are not sure whether hypertonic saline leads to an improvement in lung function in stable disease after four weeks.
 Two trials showed that there may be a small improvement in lung function (measured using the lung clearance index) with hypertonic saline compared to placebo in preschool children.
 We are also unsure whether hypertonic saline makes a difference to clearing mucus from the lungs, exacerbations or side effects compared to placebo.

 During exacerbations, we found that there may be little or no difference in lung function after hypertonic saline compared to placebo.
 The trials did not report any serious side effects and there were no deaths.